 The DKW line was quickly and steadily developed through the thirties, culminating in the F7 of 1937.
 DKWs of this time rode on a central frame and the lower-end versions had bodies that were in part made of artificial leather fabric stretched over wooden frames.
 Light weight, for small engines: the F7 had all of 20 hp.

-Here we can see the tiny 600 or 700cc twin, as well as the fuel barrel, in which the 40-1 gas-oil mixture was stored.
+Here we can see the little 600 or 700cc twin, as well as the fuel barrel, in which the 40-1 gas-oil mixture was stored.
 No fuel pump needed here.

-In 1934, DKW created the Auto Union along with the more upscale brands Horch, Audi and Wanderer.
+In 1934, DKW was sort-of forced to create the Auto Union by its bankers, bringing in the more upscale brands Horch, Audi and Wanderer by its bankers, because those luxury cars were failing.
 A tactic to survive the Depression, undoubtedly.
 But DKW was the volume leader, by far, and occupied a comfortable niche in the German industry.
 And it was the only one of the four that survived the war, barely.

 The big breakthrough into the modern streamlined era was planned for 1940, with the very advanced and slippery (Cd: 0.42) DKW F9.
 It re-arranged the drive-train, with the new 896cc triple set low in front of the drive wheels.
 If you want to know where the Saab 92 got all of its ideas, look no further.